Reading time: 3 mins

-We wanted to use this content to help South African business leaders.
-To prepare them for the actions they had to take to get through the crisis.
+We wanted to help business executives prepare for the actions they had to take to get through the crisis.

 Collins challenged us with a question.
 “What can you do and what must you do to not waste the opportunities presented by this time of crisis.”

 COVID 19 has changed everything.
 Many businesses are in grave danger.
 Caught off guard by severe and rapid change.
 Threatened by big forces acting out of our control.

 Every business is vulnerable.
 There is no law of nature to protect you.

 The statistics are clear.
 They tell us more organisations end up irrelevant in the long run than successful.

 Who would ever choose to be irrelevant?

 Collins concluded there are 3 types of enterprises when they enter a time of storm.

 - Category Ones: Strong going in.
 Able to take advantage of opportunities because they are strong and uniquely positioned.

 - Category Two’s: Not as strong as they would like.
 They can take advantage of opportunities but it’s limited.
 They also have to protect themselves.
 Making sure they don’t fall and ultimately fail.